-A little known fact about On The Record is that the entrance to the club is a functioning record store.
+A little known fact about On The Record is that the entrance is a functioning record store.
 So you’ll see vinyls on display before you go up the escalators to the nightclub.

 Feel free to take your time and check out the merchandise here.
 And if you see a vinyl that you like, you can buy it.
 For pricing information, talk with a door host, and they’ll assist you.

 For the socially savvy, OTR makes checking in at the club easy!
 For example, the nightclub has a social media mirror that takes your photo with some fantastic lighting.
 It’s so bright it’s like being on set, so you won’t have any shadows – guaranteeing a great pic!